 7. Go global but add some specialist areas

-I have some property investments, other than our home, and some cash.
+I have some property investments (residential and commercial) and some cash.
 That means I’m happy to go all equities when it comes to my portfolio.
-I don’t have any fixed-income investments right now (although that’s something I am considering).
+I don’t have any fixed-income investments right now although that’s something I am looking at addressing to broaden my asset allocation.

 Investment trusts are my main weapon of choice, as there’s decent evidence that their performance tends to be a little better than other types of fund.